Oklahoma City Nursing Home Physical Abuse Lawyers

 - Unexplained injuries

 Nursing homes can be liable for the violence or neglect of their employees.
-In some cases, this liability may be because of faulty hiring practices, inadequate supervision, or lack of proper staff.
+Sometimes, this liability may be because of faulty hiring practices, inadequate supervision, or lack of proper staff.

 Nursing Home Physical Abuse Statistics

 According to the National Center on Elder Abuse (NCEA), physical mistreatment is the third most common form of elder abuse, behind only verbal mistreatment and financial mistreatment.
-Another study found that physical abuse was the second most common form of abuse behind only emotional abuse.
-The NCEA also reported that a 2010 study found that 47 percent of adults with dementia had been mistreated by their caregivers, and 19.7 percent were victims of physical abuse.
+Another study found that physical abuse was the second most common form of abuse, behind emotional abuse.
+The NCEA also reported that a 2010 study found that their caregivers had mistreated 47 percent of adults with dementia, and 19.7 percent were victims of physical abuse.

 The World Health Organization (WHO) reported that only 2.6 percent of people living in community settings were victims of physical abuse.
-In institutional settings, WHO reported 14.1 percent of physical abuse incidents were reported by older adults and their proxies while 9.3 percent were reported by staff.
+In institutional settings, WHO reported 14.1 percent of physical abuse incidents by older adults and their proxies, while 9.3 percent were reported by staff.
 Another study involving a random sample of 452 adults found that 24.3 percent of respondents reported at least one incident of physical abuse by nursing home staff.
-The National Center for Victims of Crime reports that 1.6 percent of older adults report any kind of physical mistreatment over the course of a year.
+The National Center for Victims of Crime reports that 1.6 percent of older adults report any physical mistreatment over the course of a year.

 Contact a Nursing Home Abuse Attorney Today

-Has your loved one been the victim of physical abuse at a nursing home in Oklahoma City?
+Has your loved one been physically abused at a nursing home in Oklahoma City?
 You should make sure to seek legal representation as soon as possible.
 Abel Law Firm will make sure all negligent parties are held fully accountable.
 Our firm can work to help you obtain all of the compensation you need and deserve.
 Call (405) 239-7046 or contact us online to have our nursing home abuse lawyers provide a complete evaluation of your case during a free consultation.